Zenkoku Jiren: Changing perspectives

 Aizawa's group was able to easily take over the newspaper due to the loose organisational structure of Zenkoku Jiren.
 The organisation had relied on spontaneous initiative and avoided delegation in order to avoid the creation of an internal bureaucracy, but this allowed highly-motivated groups to have a disproportionate influence over the direction of organisational policy.
 This played out again during the preparation for the organisation's third conference, when Aizawa's group pushed the preparatory committee to propose a new programme at the conference, despite fierce opposition from a minority of pure anarchists.
 In March and April 1933, representatives from Zenkoku Jiren and Nihon Jikyō attended each other's conferences, representing the first step towards reunification.
 On 2 April 1933, police shut down the third national conference of Zenkoku Jiren while Nihon Jikyō representative Takahashi Kokichi was in the middle of a speech on reunification.

 The conference had intended to consider an "action programme", which would have reorientated the organisation towards fighting for reforms such as higher wages, the improvement of working conditions, the institution of equal pay for equal work and the establishment of unemployment benefits.
 The programme considered such short-term struggles to be a means to move towards the eventual abolition of capitalism and the state.
 Its proposals closely resembled the action programme adopted by Nihon Jikyō, allowing the two to move closer together based on their shared programme for reform.
 The two federations decided to hold a joint International Workers' Day demonstration, uniting them under anti-war, anti-fascist and anti-unemployment slogans.
-Hatta Shuzo did not participate in the reunification proceedings, as he had fallen gravely ill, although he contributed an article that called for closer contact between workers and the anarchist labour movement.
+Hatta Shūzō did not participate in the reunification proceedings, as he had fallen gravely ill, although he contributed an article that called for closer contact between workers and the anarchist labour movement.